Let the Right One In (novel)

 The book was a bestseller in the author's home country of Sweden; it was translated into several languages, including English.

-It has been adapted as two independent films, a play, and a television series.
+It has been adapted as three independent films, a play, and a television series.
 A Swedish-language film, Let the Right One In, directed by Tomas Alfredson, was released in 2008.
 Another adaptation was created in English and based on Lindqvist's screenplay.
 Entitled Let Me In, it was directed by Matt Reeves and released in 2010.
 An English-language stage adaptation premiered in 2013.

+The 2021 Irish horror comedy film Let the Wrong One In is loosely based on Lindqvist's novel.

 American network TNT ordered a pilot episode for a television series based on the novel, to premiere in 2017.
 TNT ultimately passed on the series.
 In 2021, Showtime gave the Let the Right One In series a 10-episode order, to be produced by Tomorrow Studios and starring Demián Bichir.
 The series premiered on October 9, 2022.

 Synopsis

-In 1981 Blackeberg, Stockholm, Oskar is a 12-year-old boy who is on the verge of his 13th birthday.
-He lives with his mother, who is loving and with whom he initially seems to have a close connection.
-His father, whom Oskar visits occasionally, is an alcoholic living in the countryside.
-A victim of merciless bullying, Oskar has gained morbid interests, which include crime and forensics.
-He keeps a scrapbook filled with newspaper articles about various murders and often fantasizes about killing his tormentors.
+Oskar is a boy who is on the verge of his 13th birthday.
+He lives with his mother, who is loving and with whom he seems to have a connection.
+His father is an alcoholic living in the countryside.
+Oskar has gained interests in crime and forensics.
+He keeps a scrapbook filled with articles about murders and often fantasizes about killing his tormentors.
 He even goes as far as taking out his aggression on a tree in the woods near his apartment.

-One day, Oskar befriends Eli, a girl who just moved in next door and claims to be the same age.
-Eli lives with an older man named Håkan, a former teacher who was fired when caught in possession of child pornography.
-Later in the novel, she's revealed to be a vampire who was turned as a child and is stuck forever in a young body and mind.
-Oskar and Eli develop a close relationship, and she helps him fight back against his tormentors.
-Throughout the book their relationship gradually becomes closer, and they reveal more of themselves, including fragments of Eli's human life.
+Oskar befriends Eli.
+Eli, who lives with a man named Håkan, is revealed to be a vampire who was turned as a child and is stuck forever in a child's body and mind.
+Oskar and Eli develop a relationship, and Eli helps him fight back against his tormentors.
+Their relationship becomes closer, and they reveal more of themselves, including fragments of Eli's life.
 Among the details revealed is that Eli is a boy named Elias who was castrated when he was turned into a vampire over 200 years ago.
-He dresses in female clothing and is perceived by outsiders as a young girl.
+Eli dresses in girls' clothing, is perceived by outsiders as a girl, and insists on being referred to as one.

-Håkan serves Eli, whom he loves, by procuring blood from the living.
-He struggles with his conscience and chooses victims whom he can physically trap, but who are not too young.
+Håkan serves Eli by procuring blood from the living.
+He struggles with his conscience and chooses victims whom he can trap, but who are not too young.
 Eli pays him for doing this.
 Håkan offers to go out one last time if he can spend a night with Eli after he gets the blood.
-Eli says that Håkan may only touch him.
+Håkan is only allowed to touch Eli.